christo-zero-john/movie-watch-history-tracker-webapp/README.md

 - **Database**: IndexedDB (Dexie.js) + Local Storage
 - **Deployment**: Vercel

+---

-## 🎯 Usage
+## 🎯 How to Use Movie Folio

 1. Goto [Movie Folio](https://movie-watch-history-tracker-webapp.vercel.app/search)
 1. Search for movies using the search bar
-2. Click on a movie to view its details
+1. Click on a movie to view its details
-3. Add movies to your watch history or wishlist
+1. Add movies to your watch history or wishlist
-4. View your watch statistics and genre preferences in the dashboard
+1. View your watch statistics and genre preferences in the dashboard
-5. Get personalized movie recommendations
+1. Get personalized movie recommendations

-## Contributions
+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.
+Before contributng read the [Contributions Guideline](CONTRIBUTIONS_GUIDELINE.md)

 1. Clone the repository

 ```bash
 git clone https://github.com/christo-zero-john/movie-watch-history-tracker-webapp.git
 cd movie-watch-history-tracker-webapp
 ```

+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)

-2. Install dependencies
+3. Install dependencies

 ```bash
 npm install
 # or
 pnpm install
 ```

-3. Create a `.env` file in the root directory and add your TMDB API key:
+4. Create a `.env` file in the root directory and add your TMDB API key:

 ```env
 VITE_TMDB_TOKEN = your_api_key_here
 ```

-4. Start the development server
+5. Start the development server

 ```bash
 npm run dev
 # or
 pnpm dev
 ```

-5. Explore the issues in the repository or add your recommendations as a new issue and start developing.
+6. Explore the issues in the repository or add your recommendations as a new issue and start developing.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
-Before contributng read the [Contributions Guideline](CONTRIBUTIONS_GUIDELINE.md)

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+7. Commit your changes (`git commit -m 'Add some AmazingFeature'`)

-4. Push to the branch (`git push origin feature/AmazingFeature`)
+8. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+9. Open a Pull Request

 ## 📝 Code of Conduct